Figures reveal effect of XL Bully ban on number of dog attacks

 “We said all along it was a knee-jerk reaction and that there was an opportunity for real reform in the UK and much better legislation, and this [the data] shows that.”

-Ms Coulthard said a surge in dog ownership during the pandemic – 11 million in 2023 compared to 9.6 million in 2021, according to charity PDSA – led to irresponsible breeding which contributed to the rise in attacks.
+Ms Coulthard said a surge in dog ownership during the pandemic – 11 million in 2023 compared to 9.6 million in 2021, according to charity PDSA – led to irresponsible breeding, which in turn contributed to the rise in attacks.

-“This was a quick win from a conservative government which was in a postion where they needed to win votes and put ticks in boxes while they were struggling, and as we can see now it has not brought the solution we all wanted,” added Ms Coulthard who wants a stricter licensing scheme for breeders to enforce welfare and good ownership.
+“This was a quick win from a Conservative government which was in a position where they needed to win votes and put ticks in boxes while they were struggling, and as we can see now it has not brought the solution we all wanted,” added Ms Coulthard.
+She wants a stricter licensing scheme for breeders, to enforce welfare and good ownership.

-The Dogs Trust and RSPCA are part of the Dog Control Coalition which strongly opposed the ban on XL Bully dogs.
+Dogs Trust and the RSPCA are part of the Dog Control Coalition, which strongly opposed the ban on bullies.

-The group also had a representative on a working party set up by Defra aimed at reducing dog bites and promoting responsible dog ownership - which despite finishing in July 2023, has not had the findings published yet.
+The group also had a representative on a working party set up by Defra aimed at reducing dog bites and promoting responsible dog ownership.
+Despite finishing in July 2023, its findings aren’t yet published.

 “Breed specific legislation fails to deliver what it was designed to do.
 It has not reduced hospital admissions from dog bites, it has not improved public safety and it has not reduced the number of dogs conforming to the breeds or types it legislates against.”

 The group, which wants Labour to urgently review legislation, also said a ban on breeds led to the “unnecessary suffering and euthanasia of many dogs”.
-Following the ban on XL Bully dogs, Defra received 405 claims for compensation from owners and rescue centres for putting dogs down.
+Following the ban on XL bullies, Defra received 405 claims for compensation from owners and rescue centres for putting dogs down.

-However, some 57,000 dogs have been registered with Defra, meaning many XL Bully owners have kept their pets under the requirement they keep them muzzled and on a lead in public.
+However, some 57,000 dogs have been registered with Defra, meaning many bully owners have kept their pets under the requirement they keep them muzzled and on a lead in public.

 RSPCA’s dog welfare expert Dr Samantha Gaines told The Independent she was not surprised by the rise in attacks and urged the new Labour government to change its approach to protecting the public.